Is your Garage Door Bushfire Ready?

-Another preventative method to avoid bushfire embers entering your garage door is to install a Cleverseal Brush System.
+Another preventative method to avoid bushfire embers entering your Garage is to install a Cleverseal Brush System.

-The system closes the gap between your garage door and wall, preventing not only embers from entering your garage but also cold drafts, smoke, driving rain, excess water, dust, coastal corrosion and pollen.
+This system closes the gap between your garage door and wall, preventing not only embers from entering your garage but also cold drafts, pests, smoke, driving rain, excess water, dust and pollen.

-Regular maintenance is also extremely important.
-Conduct a quick reversal test and look for signs of wear and tear each month to ensure it’s working at its best.
+Regular maintenance is also extremely important and you should conduct a quick reversal test and look for signs of wear and tear each month to ensure it’s working at its best.

-To test your garage door’s reversing mechanism, place a solid object (e.g. a block of wood) 40mm above the base of the garage door’s path and set it to close.
-If the door doesn’t reverse in less than a second when it touches the object, Merlin recommends having the door assessed by a professional.
+To test your garage doors’ reversing mechanism, place a solid object (e.g. a block of wood) at the base of the garage door’s path and set it to close.
+If the door doesn’t reverse in less than a second when it touches the object, we recommend having the door assessed by a professional.

 To ensure your garage door is bushfire ready chat with our team today.